 The Parish Council is the first tier of local government for the village and parish of Amcotts in North Lincolnshire.

 The Parish Council comprises of seven councillors who are unpaid volunteers and who are elected every four years.
-The last elections were held in May 2015.
-The council employs a part-time Clerk who is also the Responsible Financial Officer and provides support and advice to the council.
+The last elections were held in May 2019.
+The Council employs a part-time Clerk, to undertake administrative tasks, and a part-time Responsible Financial Officer, to undertake financial tasks – both roles providing advice and support to the Council.

 About our village